opensearch-project/documentation-website/_migrations/migration-phases/using-traffic-replayer.md

 Replay will return one of the following statuses:

 - `Running` shows how many container instances are actively running.
-- `Pending` indicates how many are being provisioned
+- `Pending` indicates how many instances are being provisione.d
 - `Desired` shows the total number of instances that should be running.

 You should receive an output similar to the following: